magao-x/handbook/maintenance/electronics/zaber_stages.rst

       [exao3 ~]$ sudo screen /dev/ttyUSBX 115200

-    Note that screen does not echo, so when typing you will not see any responses.
+    Note that screen does not echo, so when typing you will not see what you type.

 4. To enumerate the devices in the chain